 Council is responsible for trees in streets and on nature strips, as well as in more than 170 parks and reserves in Moreland.

 Trees are an important community asset.
 They make our streets more attractive, provide shade, and are a home for birds and wildlife.
 As our city gets hotter with the urban heat island effect, trees play a vital role in cooling down the city by providing shade to properties and streets.

 Urgent works and impact of storms

 To report an urgent issue with a tree, such as a fallen or hanging branch which is dangerous, phone Council on 9240 1111 (24 hours).

-Following storms and bad weather, Council receives many requests about branches and tree damage.
-Requests are responded to by Council in the following order:
+Following storms and bad weather, Council receives many requests about branch and tree damage.

 - A branch has fallen over a road or obstructing access to a property.